VinaLx/VinaLx.github.io/_posts/2017-09-08-haskell-basic-monad-2.md

     actionC c
 ~~~

-It seems unbelievable, but it's perfectly make sense once you figure it out.
+It seems unbelievable, but it perfectly makes sense once you figure it out.
 Just note that if actionA "goes wrong" and fail to produce some "b" here, actionB and the following would fail to continue as well.

 What's extraordinary for maybe monad is that, when we are sequencing operation that may goes wrong, we can only care about the logic of going the right way, and let maybe monad handle the rest of that, shut the computation down at some correct time.